Harold Macmillan: Partial Test Ban Treaty (1963)

 Macmillan's previous attempt to create an agreement at the May 1960 summit in Paris had collapsed due to the 1960 U-2 incident.
 He was a force in the negotiations leading to the signing of the 1963 Partial Test Ban Treaty by the United Kingdom, the United States and the Soviet Union.
 He sent Lord Hailsham to negotiate the Test Ban Treaty, a sign that he was grooming him as a potential successor.

-President Kennedy visited Macmillan's country home, Birch Grove, on 29–30 June 1963, for talks about the planned Multilateral Force.
+Kennedy visited Macmillan's country home, Birch Grove, on 29–30 June 1963, for talks about the planned Multilateral Force.
 They never met again, and this was to be Kennedy's last visit to the UK.
 He was assassinated in November, shortly after the end of Macmillan's premiership.

 End of premiership

 By the early 1960s, many were starting to find Macmillan's courtly and urbane Edwardian manners anachronistic, and satirical journals such as Private Eye and the television show That Was the Week That Was mercilessly mocked him as a doddering, clueless leader.
 Macmillan's handling of the Vassall affair – in which an Admiralty clerk, John Vassall, was convicted in October 1962 of passing secrets to the Soviet Union – undermined his "Super-Mac" reputation for competence.
 D. R. Thorpe writes that from January 1963 "Macmillan's strategy lay in ruins", leaving him looking for a "graceful exit".
 The Vassall affair turned the press against him.
 In the same month, opposition leader Hugh Gaitskell died suddenly at the age of 56.
 With a general election due before the end of the following year, Gaitskell's death threw the future of British politics into fresh doubt.
 The following month Harold Wilson was elected as the new Labour leader, and he proved to be a popular choice with the public.